sp-uhh/ears_dataset/README.md

 The dataset is available for download from [https://github.com/facebookresearch/ears_dataset](https://github.com/facebookresearch/ears_dataset).

-The EARS-WHAM and EARS-Reverb dataset are available for download from [https://github.com/sp-uhh/ears_benchmark](https://github.com/sp-uhh/ears_benchmark).
+The EARS-WHAM and EARS-Reverb datasets are available for download from [https://github.com/sp-uhh/ears_benchmark](https://github.com/sp-uhh/ears_benchmark).

 # Audio examples